uber/prototool/README.md

 Over the coming months, we hope to push to a v1.0.

+On initially cloning the repository, run `make init` if you have not already to download dependencies to `vendor`.

-If sending a PR, make sure to run `make contributors` before submitting.
+Before submitting a PR, make sure to:

+- Run `make generate` to make sure there is no diff.
+- Run `make` to make sure all tests pass.
+This is functionally equivalent to the tests run on CI.

 A note on package layout: all Golang code except for `cmd/prototool/main.go` is purposefully under the `internal` package to not expose any API for the time being.
 Within the internal package, anything under `internal/x` has not been reviewed, and is especially unstable.
 Any package in `internal` not in `internal/x` has been fully reviewed and is more stable.